raspberrypilearning/gpio-music-box/worksheet.md

 First we'll create a Python program, import the GPIO and PyGame libraries and play a test sound file.

+1. Boot your Pi and log in with:

+    ```
+    username: pi
+    password: raspberry
+    ```

+1. Boot to desktop with the command `startx`

-1. Boot your Pi and open LXTerminal from the Desktop.
+1. Open LXTerminal from the Desktop.

 1. Type the command `ls` and you should see the files and folders in your home directory.